John Warner, IV

-Hilary Shaw is a Licensed Real Estate Broker and serves as the office manager for Moore & Warner Farm Real Estate, LLC.
+Hilary Shaw is a Licensed Real Estate Broker and serves as chief of staff for Moore & Warner Farm Real Estate, LLC.
 She graduated cum laude from Eastern Illinois University with a Bachelor of Science degree in Accounting.
 Hilary has worked as an accountant since graduating in 1998.
 She was raised in Shelbyville, Illinois and has made Clinton her home since 2002.

 Bob Ballenger plays an integral role in Moore & Warner’s successful operation overseeing facilities and administration.
 He also provides assistance on various projects on-and-off the farm, as well as maintaining the Moore & Warner office building.

 Prior to the establishment of Moore & Warner Farm Management, Bob served over 23 years in the U.S. Army, including the Illinois National Guard.
 A Clinton High School graduate, Bob is a hometown resident of Clinton.